RyanBabij/Wildcat/README.md

 # Wildcat
 The Wildcat library is my personal code library for game development.
+It contains code relating to the creation of videogames.

 #### Audio
 Contains code for playing audio in wav format.
 Uses OpenAL.